jacobstpierre/Bicycle-Theft-in-Toronto/README.md

 # Bicycle-Theft-in-Toronto
 Capstone Project for York University Into to Big Data Analytics

-This was the first project I completeed for the aforementioned course.
+This was the first project I completed for the aforementioned course.
 Working in a team with two other classmates, I took up the task of doing all programming work.
 I was able to apply my Python knowledge the previous two months I had spent studying and practising Python.

 The purpose of this project was to test our abilities not only in programming, but also in project understanding and the CRISP-Decision Model application.
 In order to